How Implants Work

 As a London maxillofacial clinic, we help with complex facial reconstruction, following damage, disease, or accident of birth.
-Restoring dental function can often be part of this and implants play a versatile role.
+Restoring dental function can be part of this and implants play a critical role.

 The same level of care and expertise is offered to replace a single tooth, or a small group, missing through a mishap, or decay.
-Even if all, or many of your teeth have been lost, solutions are available.
+Even if many, or all of your teeth have been lost, solutions are available.

-Multiple implants can be used to support bridgework.
-A removable denture can be supported by implants, or a screw retained fixed denture, which your dentist will remove at intervals for in depth cleaning.
+Implants can be placed to support dental bridges.
+A complete, removable denture can be supported by implants, or a screw retained fixed denture, which your dentist will remove at intervals for in depth cleaning.

 Diagnosis & Planning

-An appointment will be arranged with a consultant maxillofacial surgeon, for what in a sense is the key part of the implant process.
+An appointment will be arranged with a consultant maxillofacial surgeon, for what is a key part of the implant process.
 All aspects will be reviewed, including any periodontal care required.

-Getting this detailed evaluation right is the foundation of good implant work.
-A full examination, x-rays, discussion on your medical history and wishes all play a part, as will the knowledge and skill of your consultant.
+This detailed evaluation is the foundation of good dental implants.
+A full examination, x-rays, CT scans, discussion on your medical history and wishes can all play a part, as will the knowledge and skill of your consultant.

 They will be positive, yet realistic.
-Fully assessing the condition of bone and whether augmentation, or bone grafts are required.
-Considering medical and lifestyle factors, treatment needed for other dental conditions.
+Carefully assessing the condition of bone and whether augmentation, bone grafts, or other reconstruction is required, quite normal with complex dental implants.

-Dental implants are an ongoing pleasure when the right plan has been detailed, followed and carried out with care.
-Providing safe harbour for the fine quality implants we use.
+Dental implants are a pleasure when the right plan has been followed and carried out with safety in mind.
+Ensuring safe harbour for the fine quality implants we use.

 Dental Implant Treatment

-Putting your plan into action can be carried out under local, or general anaesthetic, depending on the individual case and your wishes.
+Your treatment can be carried out under local, or general anaesthetic, depending on the your case and wishes.
 Healing and integration phases during treatment normally mean this happens in stages.

-They should again be planned to match your case, a complete treatment schedule will be provided following your consultation and evaluation.
+The approach to implants should be planned to match your needs, with a treatment schedule provided following your consultation and evaluation.
 Good communication and part of dental implant safety.

-The process is not generally too long and soon, your single crown, several crowns, or a full set of teeth will be firmly in place.
-Individually created for you, although final checks for shade and ideal bite are made.
+The process is not too long, your single crown, several crowns, or a full set of teeth are soon in place.
+Specifically created for you, although final checks for shade and ideal bite are made.

 The transformation is remarkable and you will be able to look after your teeth in a quite normal way.
-After care still makes sense, regular dental visits for cleaning and maintenance, as with any teeth.
+Aftercare still makes sense, regular dental visits, as with any teeth.

-If you are at the earlier part of the process and thinking about dental implants and how they would work for you, get in touch with our London clinic and talk to our staff.
-You will be made welcome, within an ethos which treats every patient as an individual.
+If you are thinking about dental implants and how they would work for you, get in touch with our London clinic.
+You will be made welcome, within an ethos which treats every patient as the individual they are.